apartmentlist/coding-challenges/hw2019/README.md

 ### Program output

 The program should output the names of the items that will be loaded in the Super Delivery device.
-Each item should be printed on its own line.
-Order does not matter.
+Each item should be printed on its own line; order does not matter.
 If any line printed does not match the name of an item exactly, then the submission will be considered invalid.
+Any item should be included no more than once.

 Based on the example in the previous section, one possible valid output is